 On Sunday, Members and visitors are encouraged to attend the Aquia Episcopal Church Morning Service.
 The Service lasts approximately forty-five minutes to one hour and is immediately followed by Graveside prayers near Peyton graves at the adjacent church cemetery, followed, if it can be arranged, by a Luncheon in the church fellowship building.

-BY TBD, 2023, MEMBERS WHO PLAN TO ATTEND THE ANNUAL MEETING AND BANQUET MUST COMPLETE AND MAIL THE REGISTRATION FORM INCLUDED IN THE SPRING NEWSLETTER AND MAKE THE PAYMENT FOR THE ANNUAL BANQUET -PREFERABLY BY PAYPAL IN THE STORE MEMBERSHIP CATEGORY OF THIS WEBSITE.
+BY (TBD), MEMBERS WHO PLAN TO ATTEND THE ANNUAL MEETING AND BANQUET MUST COMPLETE AND MAIL THE ACTIVITIES RESERVATIONS FORM INCLUDED IN THE SPRING NEWSLETTER AND MAKE THE PAYMENT FOR THE ANNUAL BANQUET -PREFERABLY BY PAYPAL IN THE STORE MEMBERSHIP CATEGORY OF THIS WEBSITE.
 PLEASE MAKE HOTEL RESERVATIONS FOR OUR BLOCK OF ROOMS BY (TBD).

-2023 ANNUAL MEETING AND REUNION WEEKEND SCHEDULE AND REGISTRATION FORMS FOR NON-MEMBERS WHO ARE THINKING OF JOINING THE PSV WILL BE POSTED TO THE SECTION ON THE LEFT OF THIS PAGE, WHEN AVAILABLE:
+2024 ANNUAL MEETING AND REUNION WEEKEND SCHEDULE, REGISTRATION FORMS , AND HOTEL INFORMATION FOR NON-MEMBERS WHO ARE THINKING OF JOINING THE PSV WILL BE POSTED TO THE SECTION ON THE LEFT OF THIS PAGE, WHEN AVAILABLE:

 Peyton Society Pins, Ties, Necklaces, and Thumb drives of the Peytons of Virginia II book and its Additional Data will be available for purchase on both Saturday and Sunday of the Reunion.

 Please plan to attend the Annual Reunion, you will be very welcome!